 - 1. Minimum UTQG Treadwear Grade of 200. - 2.
 Minimum molded tread depth of 7/32" as specified by the manufacturer. - 3.
 Listed in a current year or prior 2 years of the "Tire Guide®" and/or the "Tread Design Guide®" (www.tireguides.com). - 4.
 US Department of Transportation (DOT) approval. - 5.
-Tires must be designed for highway use on passenger cars. - B. Eligibility Requirements The following are prerequisites before a tire can be used in competition at National Solo® events. - Tire availability Tires are considered available when competitors can take possession through retail channels.
+Tires must be designed for highway use on passenger cars. - B. Eligibility Requirements The following are prerequisites before a tire can be used in competition at National Solo® events. - 1.
+Tire availability Tires are considered available when competitors can take possession through retail channels.
 Pre-orders are not considered available. - 2.
 Tires must be equally available to all competitors.
 Tires that are in short supply do not specifically violate Section 13.3.
-Extensive shortages may result in the tire being placed on the exclusion list until supply is replenished.
+Extensive short-ages may result in the tire being placed on the exclusion list until supply is replenished.
 Tire variations differing from standard specification, delivered only on a limited basis, or only to selected competitors may not be used. - 3.
 Tire models must have tires available in at least 4 rim diameters and in at least 6 sizes which meet these requirements. - 4.
-Material Change Tires which previously met the eligibility requirements that undergo a significant compound change, tread pattern change, or other significant redesign reset the requirement for eligibility described in Section 13.3.B. - 5.
-A tire model which was previously allowed by these rules continues to be eligible for competition until specifically disallowed. - Re-introduction Models that were once discontinued will be considered a new model once reintroduced and must meet all the requirements of Section 13.3.
+Material Change Tires which previously met the eligiblity requirements that undergo a significant compound change, tread pattern change, or other significant redesign reset the requirement for eligibility described in Section 13.3.B. - 5.
+A tire model which was previously allowed by these rules continues to be eligible for competition until specifically disallowed. - 6.
+Re-introduction Models that were once discontinued will be considered a new model once reintroduced and must meet all the requirements of Section 13.3. - C. Other - 1.
+Any tire which is OE on a car eligible for Street Category may be used on that car in Regional Solo® events.
+OE tires must meet all requirements of Section 13.3 to be eligible for National Solo® events. - 2.
+Tires may be shaved evenly and parallel to the axis of rotation, but may not otherwise be siped, grooved, or modified. - 3.
+No recap and/or retread tires may be used.